25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Partial Classes

-It is possible to split the definition of a `class`, a `struct`, an `interface` or a method over two or more source files.
+It is possible to split the definition of a `class`, a `struct`, an `interface` or a method over two or more source files

 Each source file contains a section of the type or method definition, and all parts are combined when the application is compiled